aydenmatocha/Football-Micro-Projects/README.md

 Plots used on [@Matochalytics](https://twitter.com/Matochalytics).

 ## 🌐 Portfolio
-Explore these projects and more on my <a href="https://aydenmatocha.github.io/projects" target="_blank">portfolio</a>.
+Explore these projects and more on my [portfolio](https://aydenmatocha.github.io/projects).

 ## 📂 NFL Projects
 ### 2025